caschwartz11/ABS-Analysis/README.md

 ### Challenge Frequency by Runners On
 ![Frequency Runners](figures/README-figures/prob_runners_on.png)
 This figure shows the frequency of challenges by runners on base.
 Players are most likely to challenge a pitch when there are 3 runners on base.
 The probability increases as the number of runners on base increases.
 This supports the conclusion that the context is the determining factor of a challenge.

+## Key Findings
+1. Challenges are not getting more accurate as the season progresses, at least so far.
+2. Challenges are more likely to occur in later innings and with full counts.
+3. Challenge accuracy does not seem to be determined by location (high, low, wide).

 ## Future Work
   The analysis of this data is from only the first two months of the 2026 MLB season.
 Repeating the analysis with a full regular season would allow trends observed here to be evaluated over a larger sample.
 Additionally, repeating with only postseason data will show if teams change strategies as games become more important.
 Since the postseason includes series results, it would also include more data on teams in elimination games.
 Further analysis could show which factor each organization considers the most important and which strategy is most effective.